sc0pena/Boston_air_bnb/README.md

 3. Are some rental room types (house, bedroom, condo, etc) in demand more (available less) than others?

 Background:
-- Listing data collected from Kaggle (https://www.kaggle.com/airbnb/boston).
+Listing data collected from Kaggle (https://www.kaggle.com/airbnb/boston).
 Data is from 2009-2016.

 Methods/Models:
-- outcome 1 (pricing increase based on rooms and beds) correlation plotted on scatter diagram
+Outcome 1 (pricing increase based on rooms and beds) correlation plotted on scatter diagram
-- outcome 2 (pricing per neighborhood) displayed on a bar chart
+  NOTE: I thought about concatenating bedrooms + bathrooms + beds into 1 categorical variable and using pandas.get_dummies(), but the population is small (I don't think this was a   good approach.
-- outcome 3 (rental room type demand) displayed on a bar chart
+Outcome 2 (pricing per neighborhood) displayed on a bar chart Outcome 3 (rental room type demand) displayed on a bar chart